OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 - A VPN is a service that lets users connect to the internet by allowing them to change their IP address so that it appears they are accessing the internet from another country.
 This is useful for journalists who want to avoid having their browsing history tracked by their ISP, for hiding an IP address when visiting websites, or for accessing blocked and restricted pages.
 A VPN will not work in situations where the government shuts down the internet.
 - A VPN is like any other online service online and can collect a significant amount of data on its users.
 Review the terms and conditions of each VPN to see what data is being collected, where it is stored, what form it is stored in, and whether that data is shared with governments.
 - In some countries, VPNs are illegal and using one or having one installed on a device can put the journalist at risk.
 In those countries, governments may have issued government approved VPNs that can be used.
 These are not secure and will be collecting personal data on the users, including their browsing history.
 - There are a wide-range of VPNs available.
+We recommend checking out [this excellent article by Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-vpn-service/) on how to pick the VPN which works best for you.
 When choosing a VPN it is important to consider the following:
   - Choose a VPN that does not log the user's browsing history.
 This information could be shared with governments.
+Do note, however, that some VPNs have lied about their capabilities or privacy promises.
   - Who owns the VPN company, where is it based, and where are its servers based.
 This information can be found on the website of the VPN you want to use.
 For journalists facing threats from a government, it is best to choose a VPN that is not located in their country or in any country that has close relations with their government.
 This is because the VPN provider could share data with their government.
-  - Free VPNs can often contain malware.
-Speak with others on the ground to see what VPNs they are using.
+  - Free VPNs can often contain malware, keep extensive logs, or resell your browsing data or bandwidth.
+Speak with others on the ground or with digital rights organizations such as Access Now to see what VPNs they are using.
   - Does the VPN work in the country you want to use it in or has it already been blocked by the government?
 Ensure you have a number of VPN options available should one stop working.
 - An ISP will be able to see when a user is connected to a VPN but it will not be able to see what pages the user is visiting.
-This will be a security issue for journalists working in countries where VPNs are illegal.
+This will be a security issue for journalists working in countries where VPNs are illegal or if VPNs are untrustworthy and share data with undemocratic governments.
 - Using a VPN is a good idea if the journalist does not want the website owner to know that they are visiting their site.
 For example, if the journalist is carrying out research on multinational companies, including downloading their financial reports.
+While relatively rare, this has [in the past alerted companies](https://web.archive.org/web/20211021091609/https://twitter.com/runasand/status/831266832678010880) to the fact that they are subject to a journalistic investigation.

 ## Completing the risk assessment